Kev-Lewis/Pin-Sighter/README.md

 ## License

 _No license yet — all rights reserved.
-Add a `LICENSE` file to set explicit terms (e.g. MIT to allow reuse)._

 ---